4 Things to Consider When Choosing a Local Graduate School

 A local school likely has fewer students than a major urban one, and thus faculty members can give each person more individual attention.
 Plus, studying with peers and teachers that are professionals in their fields—as well as the networking opportunities such an experience provides—is beneficial for grad school students.

 If you want the best educational experience available, look for a school that provides 1:1 academic advising opportunities.
-Program directors at Elmhurst College can help you:
+Program directors at Elmhurst University can help you:

 - Make the best use of the college’s resources